mhaugrud/msumcspy/_sources/ClassesBasics/PrivateAttributes.rst

             if self.balance >= amount:
                 self.balance -= amount

-    p = Account()
+    p = Account('Joe')
     print(p.getBalance())
     p.balance = -12345     # trying to directly change the attribute
     print(p.getBalance())  # notice what is displayed

 .. caution::

    This is definitely a problem.
 We provided methods that prevent an Account getting into an illegal state.
    But this was easily circumvented by directly accessing the attribute.
 This could be done since balance is a **public** attribute.
 Public attributes can be directly manipulated **outside** of the class definition.

 .. index:: attribute; private, dunder

 We can prevent this by using **private** atttibutes.
 To make an attribute private, preface its name with two underscore characters ``__balance``.
 We read this as dunder (double underscore) balance.

 .. activecode:: c1h

     class Account:
-        '''Account class for representing and manipulating bank accounts'''
+        '''Account class to model bank accounts'''

-        def __init__(self):
+        def __init__(self, name):
-            '''Create a new account with zero balance''' self.__balance = 0.00
+            '''Create a new account for owner name and a zero balance''' self.owner = name
+            self.balance = 0.00

         def getBalance(self):
             return self.__balance